hermensbas/cmangos-issues-wiki/On-Help-and-All-Things-Support.md

 #### In particular:
-- **Search** Disocrd chat logs for relevant messages, **explore** the Web -- maybe someone else has already found the solution?
+- **Search** Discord chat logs for relevant messages, **explore** the Web -- maybe someone else has already found the solution?
 It happens a lot.

 - **Provide us with data!** We _need_ that stuff to efficiently help you.